krishnasogathur/Astro-High-Prep-Inter-IIT-2024/README.md

 Refer to presentation.pdf to get a general overview of work done.

 altx2bund includes demo version of our XRF calculations.
-Optimized weights are printed out in the terminal (set Xset.chatter and Xset.logChatter = False to turn it off in define_xrf_localmodel.py).
+Optimized weights are printed out in the terminal (set Xset.chatter and Xset.logChatter to False to turn it off in define_xrf_localmodel.py).

 Our novelties include